Bachelor of Arts in Sociology

 Pre-requisites: SOCI 101.

-This course seeks to realize two complementary objectives: First, to acquaint you with the origins of sociological inquiry and the variety of styles and logical systems which shape such research; secondly, to demonstrate the nature of the research techniques which follow.
+This course seeks to realize two complementary objectives: First, to acquaint the origins of sociological inquiry and the variety of styles and logical systems which shape such research; secondly, to demonstrate the nature of the research techniques which follow.

 Catalog Listing